OCESA Seitrack

-OCESA Seitrack (formerly Seitrack Management and Seitrack Musica) is a Mexican record label and talent agency which is a subsidiary of Grupo CIE.
+OCESA Seitrack (formerly Seitrack Management and Seitrack Música) is a Mexican entertainment company established in 2002, owned by Grupo CIE through its OCESA subsidiary.
+The company operates as a record label, music publisher and talent agency.

 History

 Seitrack Management was an independent private talent agency founded in 2002, originally as just a talent agency.
 OCESA Entertainment, a division of Grupo CIE, joined forces with Seitrack, formally changing the latter's name to OCESA-Seitrack.